The National Autism Association’s Big Red Safety Box® is a free-of-charge

 - Educational materials and tools, including NAA’s Be REDy Booklet

-- Five (5) Adhesive Stop Sign Visual Prompts for doors and windows
+- Four (4) Adhesive Stop Sign Visual Prompts for doors and windows

-- Two (2) Safety Alert Window Clings for car or home windows
+- One (1) Safety Alert Window Cling for car or home windows

 - One (1) Child ID Kit from the National Center for Missing & Exploited Children

-- NAA’s Big Red Safety Boxes® have a retail value of $53.00.
+- NAA’s Big Red Safety Boxes® have a retail value of over $65.00.
 To help NAA continue this program, we ask you to please consider Paying it Forward by making an optional donation when requesting your NAA Big Red Safety Box®.

-- NAA Big Red Safety Box® grants are awarded on a first-come, first-served basis to all qualifying applicants while supplies last.
+- NAA’s Big Red Safety Box® grants are awarded on a first-come, first-served basis to all qualifying applicants while supplies last.
 You are not required to make a donation to receive one.

-- You will receive instructions in the box to submit a custom personalization order for your shoe tag at roadid.com.
-Your tag will be quickly engraved with your emergency information and mailed to you at no charge.
+- You will receive instructions and a unique code in the box to personalize your free RoadID bracelet or shoe ID tag.
+Your ID will be quickly engraved and mailed to you from RoadID at no charge.

 Regardless of any tools caregivers may have in place, if a loved one’s medical condition interferes with their ability to recognize danger or stay safe, it is critical that caregivers maintain close supervision and security in all settings.
-For more information, visit http://awaare.org
+For more information, visit our AWAARE site.